 - Because the VPS provides a static IP address that belongs to you, a global adversary (such as the NSA or police forces with an international reach) can easily trace internet activity back to you

 - Not suitable for copyright piracy – copyright holders will send DMCA notices (and similar) to your VPS provider.
 Unlike VPN providers who often keep no logs and use shared IPs to shield customers from these, VPS providers almost all take very dim view of piracy, and will likely shut down your account (and very possibly pass on your details to the copyright holder)

 - Not for the technically fainthearted – we hope to make the setup process as painless as possible with these tutorials, but it does require a reasonable degree of technical know-how, and will require getting our hands dirty with a command line.

 - A VPS server with CentOS 6 (32- or 64-bit) installed, and a minimum of 218MB RAM.
 We may review suitable VPS services in the future, but for this tutorial we have chosen VPSCheap.net – mainly because it offers VPS plans from $1.99 per month

 - An SSH client – OSX and Linux users have one already, in the form of Terminal.
 Windows users can download the excellent PuTTY (which we use for this demo).

 Installing OpenVPN Access Server on the VPS

 1. Open your SSH client and connect to your VPS server using the IP address supplied by your VPS provider.

 2. Login as root and enter the password you were given by your VPS provider.
-Note that in PuTTY the typed password remains hidden, so just type it and hit
+Note that in PuTTY the typed password remains hidden, so just type it and hit enter.

 If tap/tun is enabled you should receive the response: cat: /dev/net/tun: File descriptor in bad state